blaw36/MAST90098_Assignment/README.md

     Originally from
     "Algoritmi di ricerca locale basati su grafi di miglioramento per il problema di assegnamento di lavori a macchine" but my italian isn't too flash.
+    * Do we want to also report relative to LPT method?
+    * Instead of the current 2nd graph do we want to use scale the average makespan somehow (suppose this is already sort of covered by relative error but might be a better way?)
+    * 'Hardest' machine proportion not consistent accross algorithms and generators will need to consider and properly report on (and 'hardest' in terms of what metric)
 * Finding min neighbour
    * Currently has to look through complete list of programs to compute cost of switch